Scripture Reference: Matthew 25:1-13

 Jesus concludes his parable by explaining its meaning (verse 13).
-None of us know the hour when Jesus will come.
+None of us knows the hour when Jesus will come.
 We should be wise and always be ready for that time.

 Way to Introduce the Story:

-Bring a suitcase to class today along with items you might use if going on a holiday.
+Bring a suitcase to class today, along with items you might use if going on a holiday.
 Ask the children where they have been for holidays or what kind of trips they have been on.
-Discuss the fact that before they left they had to pack some things to prepare for the trip.
-Show them some of the items that they might pack to get ready for a trip (actually pack the bag together).
+Discuss the fact that before they left, they had to pack some things to prepare for the trip.
+Show them some of the items they might pack to prepare for a trip (actually pack the bag together).
 You might have warm clothes or an umbrella to prepare for the weather.
 “Before we could go on a trip we needed to be prepared.
 Jesus once told a parable about some girls that were supposed to be prepared for something.
 Let’s read about these girls.”

-The bible says that Jesus died on the cross and then he came back alive again.
-After that he went up to heaven to be with God.
-Before he went up to heaven he said that someday he would come back again.
-He would come back to the earth and get all of the people who loved and obeyed him.
+The Bible says that Jesus died on the cross and came back alive.
+After that, he went up to heaven to be with God.
+Before he went to heaven, he said that someday he would return.
+He would return to the earth and get all the people who loved and obeyed him.
 He would take them back with him so they could live in heaven too.

 So Jesus will come back someday and take us to heaven.
 When do you think that will happen?
 Could it be today?
 Could it be tomorrow?
 Could it be 20 years from now?
 No one can answer that question.
 No one knows when Jesus will come back to the earth.

 Everyone would keep holding up their lamps so that everyone could walk down the streets all the way to the groom’s house.
-Then there would be dancing and eating and lots of fun celebration of the wedding.
+Then there would be dancing, eating, and lots of fun celebrations at the wedding.

-In Jesus’ parable he told what happened when the 10 bridesmaids helped the bride get ready for the wedding.
+In Jesus’ parable, he told what happened when the ten bridesmaids helped the bride get ready for the wedding.
 Five of the bridesmaids were wise.
-They knew that sometimes the groom would wait a long time before he came to get the bride.
+They knew that sometimes the groom would wait long before he came to get the bride.
 So the wise bridesmaids brought extra oil for their lamps.
 They wanted to be ready even if the groom came very late in the night.

 The five other bridesmaids were foolish.
 They did not think about bringing extra oil.

-After the bridesmaids got the bride ready they waited and waited for the groom to come.
+After the bridesmaids got the bride ready, they waited for the groom to come.
 They kept their lamps lit so they would be ready when he came.
-As time went by the bride and all of the bridesmaids got sleepy and fell asleep.
+As time passed, the bride and all the bridesmaids got sleepy and fell asleep.

 The foolish girls had to go and try to find more oil for the lamps.
 They did not get to go out with the bride to meet the bridegroom.
 They did not get to walk down the streets to the wedding feast with all of their friends.
 They were too busy trying to find oil.

-When the wise bridesmaids and everyone else arrived at the groom’s house they went inside and began the celebrations.
+When the wise bridesmaids and everyone else arrived at the groom’s house, they went inside and began the celebrations.
 The groom shut the door and locked it so no strangers could get inside.
-When the foolish bridesmaids came to the door they were not allowed in.
+The foolish bridesmaids were not allowed in when they came to the door.
 The groom didn’t even know who they were!